hannes-harnisch/hannes-harnisch/README.md

 ### Hey there, I'm Hannes. ☀

-#### I'm a freelance developer and IT specialist for management control systems.
+#### I'm a software developer specializing in high-level low-level programming, especially with C++.

 ---